ujjwalrg/ujjwalrg.github.io/essays/javascriptessay.md

 title: My experience on learning Javasript
 date: 2021-01-19
 labels:
-  - Javascript
+  - Javascript as a newbie
 ---

-                   Before joining the ICS-314 class at the University of Hawaii at Manoa, I was familiar with the Java programming language.Learning Java, in the beginning, had been a nightmare for me as I was struggling to gr- asp the concept of the basic jargon such as classes, interfaces, access modifiers, etc. Understanding when and where to use these keywords took
+                   Before joining the ICS-314 class at the University of Hawaii at Manoa, I was familiar with the Java programming language.
+Learning Java, in the beginning, had been a nightmare for me as I was struggling to gr- asp the concept of the basic jargon such as classes, interfaces, access modifiers, etc. Understanding when and where to use these keywords took